brankas/core-sdk-ios/sdk docs/direct tap/readme.md

 ## Usage

-The Framework has a **checkout** function wherein it responds with a redirect url used to launch the Tap web application.
-An option is given either to use the url manually (via **retrieveCheckoutURL** function) or let the Framework launch it via Safari Web Browser
+The Framework has a **checkout** function wherein it responds with a redirect url used to launch the Tap web application within built-in WKWebView or Safari Web Browser

 In order to use the checkout function, a **DirectTapRequest** is needed to be created and be passed.
 It has the following details:

 1. **sourceAccount** - the account to be used as a sender of money for bank transfer.
-It consists of **BankCode** (code for a specific bank) and **Country** (country of origin)
+It consists of **DirectBankCode** (code for a specific bank) and **Country** (country of origin)

 ***NOTE:*** If **bankCode** is set to **nil**, an internal bank selection screen will be shown inside Tap web application.
 If it has been filled up, that bank would automatically be selected instead.